An Open Letter to ING Direct Canada

-Please note – to get a $25 bonus with a new ING account then get my referral code from my ING referral code page.
+To get a $25 bonus with a new ING account then use the referral code 33089336S1.
+This is also called the orange key code.

 To the guy with the accent and his two curvy henchmen: